Category: Capitol Building

 We spent two very wet weeks in “America’s Dairyland”!

-where we learned how Carr Valley makes their cheeses.
+Let’s get the foodie things out of the way.
+We went to the Carr Valley Factory Store where we learned how Carr Valley makes their cheeses.
 They actually make the cheese curds first and then they press those curds into the round cheese forms you see above.

 We felt like we had to get some cheese curds while we were in Wisconsin.
 They were the best things we got at any of the restaurants we went to.